S

 • Tangzhong – This paste or roux adds a lot of the wonderful texture to the bread.
 It both helps keep the bread soft longer, and adds additional softness when it’s first baked.
 It’s a very easy and quick step, taking five minutes or less.

-• Milk – Obviously, milk bread uses milk.
-When you use milk in bread, the fat adds flavor and tenderness that water doesn’t quite have the same power as.
+• Milk – Obviously, as you might assume, milk bread buns use milk.
+When you use milk in bread, the fat adds flavor and tenderness that water doesn’t quite have the same power as water does.

 • Baker’s Dry Milk – Now, you might wonder why bread that is made from milk needs milk powder.
 Baker’s dry milk is milk that has been heated to a very high temperature, killing the enzymes that weaken gluten.
 This adds the fats without compromising the gluten and really does make the loaf a lot softer.
 This bread IS very soft without it, but it’s one ingredient I personally don’t skip.